rencire/lightorange/README.md

-# LightOrange - an Octopress theme
+# LightOrange

-Theme for Eric Ren's website and blog
+LightOrange is a simple octopress theme that extends the Classic theme.
+Currrently it is still a work in progress.
+You can view a demo [here](http://ericren.me).

 Note: file structure is a bit messy.
 Things to do:
 - Need to move custom scss to base scss files.